Requires Enterprise plan. Contact sales for access.

 Start with Restrictive Access

-- Share resources with relevant groups
+- Share resources with relevant users and groups

 - Adjust permissions based on feedback